home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 ### Web Interface

-Starting with 0.106.0 Home Assistant requires UI based configuration of Konnected via **Settings** -> **Devices & services** in the Home Assistant (web) frontend.
+Starting with 0.106.0 Home Assistant requires UI-based configuration of Konnected via **Settings** -> **Devices & services** in the Home Assistant (web) frontend.
 If you have Konnected Alarm Panels on your LAN, or in your configuration.yaml, you will see one or more **Konnected.io** entries appear in the **Discovered** integrations list.

 Selecting one of these discovered panels will guide you through connecting and configuring the panel.
 If your panel was discovered via SSDP, you shouldn't need any information to complete configuration - simply confirm that the information displayed is correct.
 If the UI prompts you for IP/Port, you'll need to enter it.
 IP/Port info can be found using the Konnected mobile app.